 Consortium for Citizens with Disabilities (CCD)

 A User's Guide to IDEA 2004 by Robert Silverstein identifies additions, deletions, and important modifications to IDEA 2004 and includes legislative history.
 The Consortium of Citizens with Disabilities (CCD) is a coalition of approximately 100 national disability organizations that has issued position statements about IDEA issues.

 National Association of Protection & Advocacy Systems (NAPAS)

 The Individuals with Disabilities Education Improvement Act of 2004: Overview, Explanation and Comparison of IDEA 2004 & IDEA 97 by Peter W. D. Wright, Esq. describes the substantive changes to the five key statutes of IDEA 2004 by section and subsection.
 Text added to IDEA 2004 is in italics.
 Text deleted from IDEA 97 has been

 Congressional Research Service

-publication focuses on changes in IDEA, but focuses on Part B that
+publication focuses on changes in Part B of IDEA, the section that

 authorizes special education for children with disabilities ages 3